TROYTRON/ti-mods/cookbook/patching_data_templates_in_code/index.md

 Tested on 0.3.26

+## Motivation

+The in-game built-in json merger has some behavioural problems - it requires game restart after enabling to take an effect, but more annoyingly, the list merge behaviour - indices-wise entry merges - might be not desiarable, e.g. one can not easily and in a cross-mod-compatible way extend an array field of a data template.
+In-code patching of data templates can help avoud the problem.

 ## Background

 `PavonisInteractive.TerraInvicta.TemplateManager` (further referred to as `TemplateManager`) iterates over `\TerraInvicta_Data\StreamingAssets\Templates` directory and loads data templates.
+The loading of each specific template file is done by `TemplateManager.RegisterFileBasedTemplate` method.
 Each file contains a json array of data template objects.
 Each object contains an identifier `dataName` that is supposed to be globally unique. `TemplateManager` deserializes those json objects into instances of classes, designated by the file name (i.e. `TIMissileTemplate.json` content will be parsed into `TIMissileTemplate` instances).
 The templates can be  later query by their type and `dataName` with `TemplateManager.Find<T>(dataName)`.

 ## Recipe